ntfwc/sudo-x/README.md

 		mkdir game-jail-n/Games
 		chgrp game-jail-n game-jail-n/Games

-Make sure that, when you copy over a game, you change the group so it can be read by the user.
+Make sure that, when you copy over a game, you change the group so it can be read and executed by the user.
 For example, if you had a game in a folder called "AwesomeGame" in your home dir:

 		cd ~
 		mv AwesomeGame /home/game-jail/Games